How Much Is Your Packaging Line Downtime Really Costing You?

 Do good people want to work where equipment is always breaking down and have no way of meeting their metrics?
 Or would they rather go somewhere where equipment is kept up, and they can have a positive impact on results?

 The Bane Of Downtime: Preventative Maintenance

 When it comes to combating unwanted downtime, you have one tool in your arsenal to truly fight it.
 And that tool is preventative maintenance.
 With the proper preventative maintenance program in place, you will reduce downtime to a bare minimum.

 A quality preventative maintenance program will ensure that you are continually hitting your KPIs, running quickly and efficiently, and producing a level of quality that you can be proud of.

 Failing to have a robust preventive maintenance plan in place will result in unwanted downtime.
 Not only that, but downtime will likely be significantly longer without a preventative maintenance plan in place.

+But, which option is right for you?
+Upgrading, repairing, or refurbishing your current packaging line and machinery?
 Discover if you are better off to repair, refurbish or buy new packaging machinery with this quick quiz!

 About Jarrod Dizazzo, Vice President